tmorin/ceb/book/builders-and-decorators/ElementBuilder.md

 const builder = ElementBuilder.get(MyCustomElement)
 ```

+The builder and underlying decorators are also technically documented: [ElementBuilder](../api/classes/elementbuilder.html).

 ## Registering a new custom element

 A custom element is registered with the method `ElementBuilder#register()`.